 Functionality from different FunctionalEntities (in different AutomationComponents) can be used to construct applications.
 An application may involve communication between one or more FunctionalEntities.
 FunctionalEntities can be arranged into hierarchies or any type of organization.
 The details required in a FunctionalEntity for an application are application-specific, but the base functional model is required to describe the interaction between the FunctionalEntities so that all interactions can be represented in the same manner.

 A FunctionalEntity can interact with other FunctionalEntities by exchanging data.
 This exchange of data may be for control or monitoring purposes.
 Information related to these interactions is represented in the FunctionalEntity by Connections (see Figure 8).

 The process of establishing a Connection can include identity and compatibility verification, identifying the information to be exchanged, establishing exclusive access (locking) to the information, setting ConfigurationData, configuring the communication, and finally, enabling the communication.
 An established Connection is represented on a connected FunctionalEntity by the ConnectionEndpoint.
 For more information, see the definition of the ConnectionEndpointType in 6.6.

 The FunctionalEntity can group input data and output data for easier configuration or as the application may require.

-Transportation of data between FunctionalEntities can be accomplished using any of the existing OPC UA communication models.
+Transportation of data between FunctionalEntities can be accomplished using existing OPC UA communication models.
 The FunctionalEntity includes Connection information that reflects the established communication model, represented by ConnectionEndpoints.
 For more information, see 6.6.